dodyg/practical-aspnetcore/README.md

   * [Caching 2 - File dependency](https://github.com/dodyg/practical-aspnetcore/tree/master/caching-2)

     Add file dependency to your caching so when the file changes, your cache expires.

+    Note: example 1 is forthcoming.
+The inspiration has not arrived yet.

 * [Serve static files](https://github.com/dodyg/practical-aspnetcore/tree/master/serve-static-files)